Margaux Hemingway: 1976–1996: film career

 Hemingway made her film debut in the Lamont Johnson-directed rape and revenge film Lipstick (1976), alongside her 14-year-old sister Mariel, and Anne Bancroft.
 In it, she plays a fashion model who is terrorized by a rapist.
 The film's violent depiction of rape led it to be labeled an exploitation film, though in later years it had success as a cult film.

 She followed this with a supporting role in the Italian horror film Killer Fish (1979), opposite Lee Majors and Karen Black.
 Her following project was the comedy They Call Me Bruce? in 1982.
 In 1984, Hemingway had a supporting part in Over the Brooklyn Bridge, opposite Elliott Gould and Shelley Winters.
 After a skiing accident in 1984, Hemingway gained 75 lb, ending up at nearly 200 lbs, and became increasingly depressed.
 In 1987, she checked into the Betty Ford Center.

-Attempting to make a comeback, she appeared on the cover of Playboy in May 1990, and asked the magazine to hire Selig as the creative director for her cover story.
+Attempting to make a comeback, she appeared on the cover of Playboy in May 1990, and asked the magazine to hire Zachary Selig as the creative director for her cover story.
 It was shot in Belize.
 Despite her attempts, Hemingway's budding film career began to falter, and she took roles in several B-movies, including Killing Machine (1984) and Inner Sanctum (1991).

 Hemingway continued to support herself by appearing in a small number of direct-to-video films into the 1990s, autographing her nude photos from Playboy, and endorsing a psychic telephone hotline owned by her cousin, Adiel Hemingway.
 Shortly before her death, she was set to host the outdoor adventure series Wild Guide on the Discovery Channel.